 Alan Watts on the hoax of Progress – the myth of ‘work hard and you’ll get your reward later’ (always later – ‘c’mon kitty-kitty’).
 Watts shows where going beyond the pleasure principle actually leads you.
 “But we missed the point the whole way along.
 It was a musical thing, and you were supposed to sing, or to dance, while the music was being played.”

-Rod Tweedy is the author of The God of the Left Hemisphere: Blake, Bolte Taylor, and the Myth of Creation, a study of Blake’s work in the light of modern neuroscience, and the editor of The Political Self: Understanding the Social Context for Mental Illness.
+Rod Tweedy is the author of The God of the Left Hemisphere: Blake, Bolte Taylor, and the Myth of Creation, a study of Blake’s work in the light of modern neuroscience, and the editor of The Political Self: Understanding the Social Context for Mental Illness, and The Divided Therapist: Hemispheric Difference and Contemporary Psychotherapy (Routledge, 2020).
 He is an active supporter of Veterans for Peace UK and an enthusiastic supporter of the user-led mental health organization, Mental Fight Club.